taocpp/PEGTL/doc/Grammar-Analysis.md

 In both cases, the `rule_type` and the list of sub-rules must be supplied as template parameters.
 Class `tao::pegtl::analysis::counted` additionally takes an integer argument `Count` with the assumption being that a count of zero indicates that everything the rule type is `OPT` while a non-zero count uses the rule type given as template parameter.

-When a custom rule goes beyond what can be currently expressed and all other questions, please contact the authors at **pegtl (at) colin-hirsch.net**.
+When a custom rule goes beyond what can be currently expressed and all other questions, please contact the authors at **taocpp(at)icemx.net**.

 Copyright (c) 2014-2017 Dr. Colin Hirsch and Daniel Frey